smithopher/blog/README.md

 #### Welcome to my Blog API!

-I have hosted this API on Heroku to save you the time of configuring the database, but please feel free to view the code associated with my API!
+I have hosted this API on Heroku to save you the time of configuring the database, but please feel free to view the code I wrote to build it!

 Here's a simple set of instructions to get you started!